On temperature of a diamond: Local temperature

 2) With respect to this dynamics, the Minkowski vacuum state is a thermal, i.e. KMS, state with the temperature $T=\frac{1}{2\pi}$ (this specific value is somewhat artificial and depends on the normalization of the Hamiltonian in (\ref{TT_wedge})).

 3) Very important is the fact that in this specific case, the TT modular flow has a geometric realization: the space-time representation of the boost $K_1$ gives the orbits that could be interpreted as the trajectories of the naturally (i.e. in agreement with the TT dynamics) moving observers.
 Of course, these orbits correspond to the hyperbolic uniformly accelerated motion.
-This geometric interpretation is very special and exists in a very limited number of cases.
+This geometric interpretation is very special and exists in a very limited number of cases, see e.g. \cite{Brunetti:1992zf} and references therein.

 As one of the consequences of these properties, one can naturally derive the Unruh temperature of the wedge as the temperature of the thermal state as seen by the natural observers.
 We will give the derivation in the local form that will admit an immediate generalization to the case of the causal diamond below.